 Myelodysplastic syndrome (MDS) is a blood disorder that causes a drop in your number of healthy blood cells.
-This typically results in weakness, frequent infections and/or bleeding problems.

 What happens in MDS?

 - red blood cells to carry oxygen around your body

 - white blood cells to help fight infection

 - platelets to help your blood to clot

 In MDS, your bone marrow doesn't make enough healthy red blood cells, white blood cells and/or platelets.
 Instead, it makes abnormal cells that are not fully developed.

 As the condition develops, your bone marrow becomes full of the abnormal blood cells, which spill out into your bloodstream.

 MDS can either be indolent (slow developing) or aggressive (rapid developing).